Trambesòs: System overview

 The system comprises 29 stops and has a total length of 16 km whereby three different routes are run.
 The network is configured as a double-track electrified tramline built to the standard track gauge that starts near Parc de la Ciutadella in the Barcelona district of Sant Martí and continues towards Badalona and Sant Adrià de Besòs through Gran Via de les Corts Catalanes and Avinguda Diagonal, the system's two main arterial corridors to enter Barcelona.
 There is also another branch that crosses the La Rambla de la Mina street in Sant Adrià and connects the Gran Via section with the Avinguda Diagonal one.
-The Avinguda Diagonal branch was extended to Verdaguer in November 2024.
+The Avinguda Diagonal branch was extended to Verdaguer in November 2024, with this section featuring Alstom's ground-level power supply (APS).

 Trambesòs uses exclusive infrastructure such as a reserved platform for its circulation along all its route and dedicated signaling.
 The exclusive use of the reserved platform by the tram is meant to provide greater regularity, speed and safety, and it only has contact with other vehicles at several existing at-grade intersections with the local street system.
 These intersections are regulated by traffic lights, which do not have the traffic signal preemption system fully operational, what would allow the tram to reach 20 km/h.
 The reserved platform houses the tracks, the overhead contact system, the dedicated signaling and the railway platforms.
 In addition, it is level with the sidewalks in most of its path and is sometimes grass-covered or simply covered in concrete or asphalt concrete like the road surface.
 In order to supply electric power to the overhead line, six substations were built along the line, providing a voltage of 750 V DC.
 The contact wire has a cross-section of 150 mm2 supported by several metallic utility poles positioned along the railway tracks.